L34sh/Tribite/README.md

-a tributr to my friend
+a tribute to my friend